 - 3.4.
 The chief executive must provide a statement of advice to the employee before deciding to make an employee redundant that confirms the requirements of this section have been met.
 This statement of advice must be provided to the affected employee before their separation date. - 3.5.
-The chief executive must ensure that the provisions of the directive relating to employment arrangements following workplace change and sections 90 and 90A of the Industrial Relations Act 1999 are met including consultation with employee organisations and notification to the relevant Australian Government department. - 3.6.
+The chief executive must ensure that the provisions of the directive relating to employment arrangements following workplace change are met and notification is provided to the relevant Australian Government department whose primary function is helping unemployed people find work. - 3.6.
 An employee must be less than 65 years old at the time of termination for a redundancy payment to qualify as a genuine redundancy payment under the relevant legislative provisions of income tax law and any Taxation Ruling issued by the Commissioner of Taxation.